thibaut-neoledge/azure-docs.fr-fr/articles/service-fabric/service-fabric-reliable-services-secure-communication.md

 <properties
-   pageTitle="Sécuriser des communications pour les services dans Service Fabric | Microsoft Azure" description="Vue d’ensemble de la sécurisation des communications pour Reliable Services en cours d’exécution dans un cluster Azure Service Fabric." services="service-fabric" documentationCenter=".net" authors="suchiagicha"
+   pageTitle="Help secure communication for services in Service Fabric | Microsoft Azure" description="Overview of how to help secure communication for reliable services that are running in an Azure Service Fabric cluster." services="service-fabric" documentationCenter=".net" authors="suchiagicha"